-10 Best Things to Do in Obidos
+10 Best Things to do in Obidos

 As wedding presents go, it's hard to better the kings of Portugal, who would gift Óbidos to their new queens in a tradition that lasted six centuries.
 But even without this royal seal of approval, Óbidos has plenty to (politely) shout about.
 For one thing, this medieval town stands close to an attractive area of Atlantic coast in Portugal's Leiria District.